Frequently Asked Questions

 If the academic session changes after registration, the school or institute must ensure that all student grade information is updated accurately.

-1. How and where can students register for the Competition?
+1. Where can students register for the competition?

 2. What is the process of registration for an individual student?

-• An individual student can register by visiting the official website app.iamsamarth.com or download the mobile app and click on Individual sign up.
+• An individual student can register by visiting the official website https://iamsamarth.com/maths-genius-2026/ or download the mobile app and click on Individual sign up.

 • Enter the full name as per Aadhar Card, mobile number, email ID, and date of birth, then create a username and password.